gc-proto/experimental/results-resultats/drr-full-page.md

         <dt>result <span lang="fr">(résultat)</span></dt>
         <dd>A consequence attributed, in part, to an department, policy, program or initiative.
 Results are not within the control of a single department, policy, program or initiative; instead they are within the area of the department’s influence.</dd>
         <dt>Indigenous business <span lang="fr">(enterprise autochtones)</span></dt>
-        <dd>For the purpose of the <em>Directive on the Management of  Procurement Appendix E: Mandatory Procedures for Contracts Awarded to  Indigenous Businesses</em> and the Government of Canada&rsquo;s commitment that a  mandatory minimum target of 5% of the total value of contracts is awarded to  Indigenous businesses, an organization that meets the definition and  requirements as defined by the <a href="https://www.sac-isc.gc.ca/eng/1100100033057/1610797769658">Indigenous Business  Directory</a>.  </dd>
+        <dd>For the purpose of the <em>Directive on the Management of  Procurement Appendix E: Mandatory Procedures for Contracts Awarded to  Indigenous Businesses</em> and the Government of Canada&rsquo;s commitment that a  mandatory minimum target of 5% of the total value of contracts is awarded to  Indigenous businesses, an organization that meets the definition and  Arequirements as defined by the <a href="https://www.sac-isc.gc.ca/eng/1100100033057/1610797769658">Indigenous Business  Directory</a>.  </dd>
         <dt>statutory expenditures <span lang="fr">(dépenses  législatives)</span></dt>
         <dd>Expenditures that Parliament has approved through legislation other than appropriation acts.
 The legislation&nbsp;sets out the purpose of the expenditures and the terms and conditions under which  they may be made.</dd>
         <dt>target <span lang="fr">(cible)</span></dt>